Pantonius/TagPag/doc/02-CONFIGURATION.md

 # Configuration
-The entire configuration of the annotation interface is done via a `.env` file in the root directory of the project.
+The configuration of the annotation interface is done via a `.env` file in the root directory of the project.
 See the [.env-example](../.env-example) for an example configuration.

 You may skip this section if you only want to play around with the interface. **If no `.env` file is specified, the [.env-example](../.env-example) is copied into a new `.env` file such that the [example data](../example_workdir) is used.**